Europe's Contributions to the JWST Mission

 - provision of the Ariane 5 ECA launcher;

-- provision of ESA manpower support to JWST operations at the Space Telescope Science Institute (STScI) in Baltimore, USA.
+- provision of staff to support mission operations at the Space Telescope Science Institute (STScI) in Baltimore, USA.

 In return for these contributions, ESA gains full partnership in JWST and secures full access to the JWST observatory for astronomers from ESA Member States on identical terms to those of today on the Hubble Space Telescope.
 European scientists will be represented on all advisory bodies of the project and will be expected to win observing time on JWST through a joint peer review process, backed by an expectation of a minimum ESA share of 15% of the total JWST observing time.